TimLL123456/Unsupervised-Image-Classification/README.md

 # Unsupervised-Image-Classification

 1. Feature Extraction (Convert Image data to 1 dimensional vector)
-2. Computer Similarity of Image A and Image B
+2. Computer Similarity of Image A and Image B (FAISS)

 # Reference